nemonik/Intellect/README.md

 The source code is available under the BSD 4-clause license.
 If you have ideas, code, bug reports, or fixes you would like to contribute please do so.

-Bugs and feature requests can be filed on [Github](http://github.com/nemonik/Intellect).
+Bugs and feature requests can be filed at [Github](http://github.com/nemonik/Intellect).

 # Background